hubiquitus-samples/hubiquitus-twitter-counter/README.md

 *tweetCounterActor* counts tweets received and displays a counter.

+## Sample 3 :

+A webbapp has been added.
+The gateway.js allow hubiquitus clients to connect our hubiquitus container.
+The gateway.js file also contains a webserver (with the express module).

+The web page connects with the hAPI JS (*hubiquitus.js* file).
+See hubiquitus-functions.js for the js code used to connect our hubiquitus actors.

+The *tweetCounterActor* actor sends its count to the webpage client (*twitCounterWeb*).
+When clicking the reset button, a reset message is sent to *tweetCounterActor*.

 ## More infos
 - [Hubiquitus-core](https://github.com/hubiquitus/hubiquitus-core)
 - [Twit](https://github.com/ttezel/twit) : Twitter API Client for Node.js